Medically Reviewed By Ferty9 Medical Board, at Ferty9 Fertility Center | Last Reviewed: May 25, 2026

 Add the number of days in each of your last 3 cycles and divide by 3.
 Example: 29 + 31 + 28 = 88 ÷ 3 = 29.3 days — round to 29.
 This smooths out natural month-to-month variation and makes the calculator’s prediction significantly more reliable than using a single recent cycle.
 For irregular cycles, use your shortest and longest recent cycles to bracket your fertile window (see the Irregular Periods section below).

-How Your Fertile Window Is Calculated – The Science
+How Your Fertile Window is Calculated – The Science

 The calculator is built on a well-established principle of reproductive biology: the luteal phase — the time between ovulation and the start of your next period — is relatively consistent at around 14 days for most women, regardless of total cycle length.
 This is the foundation of every ovulation prediction.